Updated: May 18, 2022

-Thoughts – We may experience confusion and find it difficult to concentrate.
-It is not unusual for people to have ‘extraordinary experiences’ such as dreams of the person who has died or to have a sense of their presence.
+Thoughts - we may experience confusion and find it difficult to concentrate.
+It’s not unusual for people to have ‘extraordinary experiences’ such as dreams of the person who has died or to have a sense of their presence.
 Mostly these are comforting and help us feel close to the person who has died.
-We may think we will never get over this, or that we are going crazy.
-We may think that it is all too hard and wish we were with the person who has died.
+We may think we’ll never get over this, or that we are going crazy.
+We may think that it’s all too hard and wish we were with the person who has died.
 This is an expression of our pain and sadness.

 How do we grieve?

 Everyone grieves in their own way.
 There’s no right or wrong way to grieve.
 Some people express their grief in private and do not show it in public.
 We don’t always know how people are grieving simply by what we see.
 Some people want to express their grief through crying and talking.
 Others may be reluctant to talk and prefer to keep busy.
 Members of the same family can grieve differently.
 People may behave differently at different times.

 It’s important to respect each other’s way of grieving.

 Grief is like a journey to an unknown destination that you cannot control or plan.
 Here are some suggestions for getting through the difficult times.
 Remember though, that you will grieve in your own way.

 You may sometimes prefer to keep your thoughts and feelings to yourself:

 try not to make big decisions too soon

 create a memorial do or make something to honour the person who has died

 continue the relationship with the person who has died by talking to them, looking at photos, visiting special places